 I think I am out of status.
 What do I need to do?

-Contact a CIE advisor immediately to discuss your situation and options.
+Contact a CGE advisor immediately to discuss your situation and options.

 How much time do I have before I need to depart the United States?

 It depends on your situation.
 F-1 students and their dependents have 60 days to depart the United States after completion of their program or OPT period.
 J-1 students and their dependents have 30 days.